burkea/FCND-Controls-CPP/README.md

 ## Project Description ##
 Implementing a cascade controller for quadrotors in C++ to control body rate/pitch/yaw, altitude, and lateral position.

-## Scenario 1: Intro ##

-tune the `Mass` parameter in `QuadControlParams.txt` to make the vehicle more or less stay in the same spot.
-Mass is set to

-[GIF]

 ## Scenario 2: Body rate and roll/pitch control ##
- In this scenario, you will see a quad above the origin.
-It is created with a small initial rotation speed about its roll axis.
-Your controller will need to stabilize the rotational motion and bring the vehicle back to level attitude.

 `[RUBRIC]`  The controller should be a proportional controller on body rates to commanded moments.
 The controller should take into account the moments of inertia of the drone when calculating the commanded moments.